Loading, please wait...

 - - UK based contact centre and 24/7 helpline

 Finding the right cruise travel insurance will help ensure you have a relaxing time at sea by providing cover for risks associated with a cruise holiday, including changes to your cruise schedule, being confined to your cabin and any missed port departures or unused prepaid shore activities - which aren't covered with a standard travel insurance package.
 You can take out a policy for one cruise holiday or book an Annual Multi-Trip policy at the level of cover that's right for you.
 At Holiday Extras we provide comprehensive cover for your trip at a competitive price and, for an additional premium, you could insure gadgets like your mobile phone or laptop in the unfortunate event that they're lost, damaged or stolen whilst you're away.
-You can book online today using the booking engine above or, alternatively, contact a member of our team at our UK-based call centre on 0800 316 0104 and remember to declare any pre-existing medical conditions you have.
+You can book online today using the booking engine above and remember to declare any pre-existing medical conditions you have.

 Travel insurance reviews